This post may contain affiliate links. Please see our disclosure policy.

 Yes, Matilda chocolate cake can be made ahead of time.
 Simply wrap it tightly in plastic wrap or store it in an airtight container to keep it moist, and frost it just before serving for the best texture.

-To store chocolate cake, wrap it tightly in plastic wrap or place it in an airtight container to prevent it from drying out.
-If unfrosted, it can be kept at room temperature for 2-3 days or refrigerated for up to a week.
+To store chocolate cake, place it in an airtight container (like a cake cloche) to prevent it from drying out.
+It can be kept at room temperature for 4-5 days or refrigerated for up to a week.
 For longer storage, freeze the cake layers (without frosting) for up to 3 months, thawing them in the fridge before frosting and serving.

 More Chocolate Cake Recipes